 Since we collect and distribute food to our 140 member agencies, we have to organize food based on what they require.
 That means a whole lot of sorting.

-Due to the size of our sorting table, we’re only able to accommodate approximately 20 individuals at a time.
+Due to the size of our sorting table, we’re only able to accommodate up to 15 individuals at a time.
 While we’d love to be able to have people drop by to volunteer, to make sure that we have the staff to facilitate you, we require that you make an appointment for a shift during our regular hours (Monday to Friday, 9:30 a.m. – 11:30 a.m. or 1:30 – 3:30 p.m. subject to availability).

 Minimum age is 10 years old, while youth 14 and under must be accompanied by an adult.